-Please make sure to clean your lint trap regularly, failure to do so may result in longer drying time of clothes and/or excess condensation in your unit.
+Please make sure to clean both of your lint traps regularly after every load, failure to do so may result in longer drying time of clothes and/or excess condensation in your unit.
 If it is not maintained properly it may result in condensation build up in the dryer duct and trap moisture in the ceiling or walls of your home and this is not covered under warranty.